-Major misinterpretation by the media and blogs (“quickly” means 6 months) It seems the majority of people blogging about this amazing, revolutionary system, never actually read the book.
+It seems the majority of people blogging about this amazing, revolutionary system, never actually read the book.
 I’ve seen countless people posting about how they “konmari’d” their closet in an afternoon, or tidied up their entire home in one weekend.
 This isn’t how organizing works, and it isn’t even how Kondo describes “quickly” in her book.
-Before jumping on board with a trend, it’s important to fully research just what that trend entails – IE read the WHOLE book!
+Before jumping on board with an organizing system, it’s important to fully research just what that it entails.
+The means reading the WHOLE book!

-Some people really, REALLY need labels I understand where the idea of no labels comes from.
+I understand where the idea of no labels comes from.
 Labeling everything adds to visual clutter.
 The problem: a lot of people actually need labels.
-The best bet: put removable labels in place until you’re accustomed to where the homes are for all of your items.
-Then the labels can come down after a year (yes, I said a year!
-It really does take that long.)
+The best bet is to put removable labels in place until you’re accustomed to where the homes are for all of your items.
+Then the labels can come down when you’re ready.

-None of these tips are actually new It’s the same stuff, different day (or organizer in this case).
-Anyone who’s ever researched organizing online should recognize these tips already.
+It’s the same stuff, different day (or organizer in this case).
+Anyone who has ever researched organizing online should recognize these tips already.
 It’s what professional organizers like Peter Walsh and Judith Kolberg have been preaching for years, just repackaged for Millennials.
 The key is knowing how to pick and choose which tips will work for you and which won’t.
 This is where a professional organizer comes in.
-We already know the tips, and by getting to know you, we can tailor a system that you will actually be able to stick with for years to come!
+We already know the tips, and by getting to know you, we can tailor a system that you will actually be able to stick with for years to come.

 So what is great about the KonMari system?

-It is putting real professional organizing on the map TV shows about extreme hoarding hurt the industry for most of the early 2000s.
-It gave people unreasonable expectations about what to expect when they hire a PO.
+TV shows about extreme hoarding hurt the industry for most of the early 2000’s.
+It gave people unreasonable expectations about what would happen when they hire a pro.
 The popularity of KonMari is helping to show people what professional organizing is actually about.
 It may not be perfect but it’s a huge step in the right direction.

 In the end, no one system will work for all people – everyone is different and they all deserve their own unique approach.
 The way to get that system: reach out to a professional organizer, not a book.